mrjones-plip/MultiPressDev/README.md

 ## Overview

-Run all the [WordPress](https://wordpress.org) versions in a VM for easily cross version WordPress plugin development or multi-version testing.
+Run all the [WordPress](https://wordpress.org) versions in a single VM.
+Allows easily cross version WordPress plugin development or multi-version testing.
 Runs in an Ubuntu 14.04 VM.

 ## Install